 Just because you can’t have it all doesn’t mean you can’t have it on your terms.

 There’s a tension that comes from wanting to be fully present for all parts of your life.
-But the notion of balance is a fallacy.
-It’s not possible to be fully present for work, and for your family, and for your health, and for yourself — all at the same time.”
+But the notion of “balance” is a fallacy.
+It’s not possible to be fully present for work, and for your family, and for your health, and for yourself — all at the same time.

 Instead of striving for an impossible balance between motherhood and leadership, we encourage women leaders to first to think about their own values and what is important to them, and then take actions in alignment with their values.
-It’s different for every person, and that’s okay,” she says.
+It’s different for every person, and that’s okay.

 Shift Down and Stay the Course

-Advocate for better leave policies.
+1. Advocate for better leave policies.

-“This is your first line of attack because employers don’t want to lose top talent,” says Mount.
-“In writing the book, we talked to pregnant women who looked at their companies’ leave policies and recognized that the policies were archaic.
-In some cases, a gutsy conversation with their employer affected change.”
+This is your first line of attack, because employers don’t want to lose top talent.
+In writing the book, the authors talked to pregnant women who looked at their companies’ leave policies and recognized that the policies were archaic.
+In some cases, a gutsy conversation with their employer affected change.

-Mount recommends a few talking points: “You can say something like, ‘this policy is not going to help you get the best out of me, one of the talented members of your employee base.
-It is going to force me into decisions that aren’t ideal for me and my family, or for you.”
+You can say something like, “This policy is not going to help you get the best out of me, one of the talented members of your employee base.
+It’s going to force me into decisions that aren’t ideal for me and my family, or for you.”

-Draw courage from the knowledge that it’s not just about your individual leave, Mount adds.
-“It’s also about other families, about other women leaders at your organization who are also mothers or who have home responsibilities on their shoulders.
-You want to be sure your company’s leave policies are strong enough to support you while you are out, and that they are supportive of your colleagues, as well.”
+Draw courage from the knowledge that it’s not just about your individual leave.
+It’s also about other families, about other women leaders at your organization who are also mothers or who have home responsibilities on their shoulders.
+You want to be sure your company’s leave policies are strong enough to support you while you are out, and that they are supportive of your colleagues, as well.
 Organizations want to retain strong performers, especially given an increased focus on equity, along with diversity & inclusion, at many organizations.

-Keep your network intact.
+2. Keep your network intact.

-“Part of powering down is figuring out how you can use other resources to take care of some of the things in your life that don’t require you, specifically.
+Part of powering down is figuring out how you can use other resources to take care of some of the things in your life that don’t require you, specifically.
 What services, for example, are available that can fill some of those gaps so you can be fully present for the things that are most important to you?

-Beware Impostor Syndrome
+4. Beware Impostor Syndrome